ospedale-scuola-guineabisseau-01.jpg

 Within the Administrative Sector of Farim, the project will include:

-• the enhancement of maternal and child healthcare at the district's main health centre through renovations and equipment upgrades at outlying health centres
+• the improvement of maternal and child healthcare at the district’s main health centre and at peripheral facilities through refurbishment works and the provision of equipment

 • obstetric and neonatal training and on motor disabilities